riboflavin/test-framer-sync/compare/zoom-ai-vs-granola.md

 - Designed for individual note-taking.
 - Basic features due to new product status.
 ## Comparison table
+Some users or companies might prefer Zoom AI for its native integration with Zoom and calendar, making it suitable for those heavily reliant on these tools.
+However, both tools lack depth in integrations with other popular platforms like HubSpot and Notion, limiting their overall utility for a wider range of users.
+Additionally, while Granola offers a free plan and local recording capabilities, both tools fall short in facilitating productive meetings due to their lack of automation engines.

+Those seeking a straightforward and user-friendly tool may opt for either Zoom AI or Granola, as both are easy to use and offer desktop applications.
+However, users looking for more comprehensive meeting solutions may find the limited integrations and functionalities of these tools to be insufficient in helping them achieve their meeting goals effectively.
 | Feature                           | Zoom AI               | Granola               |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ❌ Requires paid Zoom  | ✅ Free plan (limited) |